 understanding of Western mind was profound.

 In 'Cogwheels,' Akutagawa refers to two of his favorite authors: "On one of the shelves upstairs at Maruzen I found Strindberg's Tale and read a few pages while standing there.
 It describes experiences not unlike my own.
 And it had a yellow cover.
 I put it back and pulled out a thick book my hand happened to fall on.
 In it what should there be but an illustration of cogs with eyes and noses not unlike human beings!
 It was a collection of pictures by inmates of a lunatic asylum assembled by some German.
 Even in my depression, my spirit could be felt rising in rebellion and with the desperation of an addicted gambler kept opening book after book.
 Oddly enough, almost every book had clearly hidden stings in its sentences and illustrations.
 Every book?
-Even in Madame Bovary, which I had read many times before, I felt I was only the bourgeois Monsieur Bovary in the end." (translated by Will Petersen) In his autobiographical works Akutagawa also shows interest in the debate about socialism and social classes.
-Japanese sources for his stories include Konjaku monogatari, works of Tokigawa, early Meiji anecdotes, and Christian writing as in ‘'Kirishitohoro shonin-den,’ about the former Saint Christopher.
+Even in Madame Bovary, which I had read many times before, I felt I was only the bourgeois Monsieur Bovary in the end."
+(New Directions: An International Anthology of Prose & Poetry 28, edited by J. Laughlin, 1974) In his autobiographical works Akutagawa also shows interest in the debate about socialism and social classes.
+Japanese sources for his stories include Konjaku monogatari, works of Tokigawa, early Meiji anecdotes, and Christian writing as in 'Kirishitohoro shonin-den,' about the former Saint Christopher.

 Akutagawa's accuracy in his expression is seen in the way he